function61/hautomo/pkg/ezstack/docs/issues-with-zigbee2mqtt.md

 Issues with Zigbee2MQTT
 =======================

-None of these issues is a show-stopper, but in aggregate I couldn't continue with Zigbee2MQTT anymore:
+None of these issues alone is a show-stopper, but in aggregate I couldn't continue with Zigbee2MQTT anymore:

 - I trust a statically typed language more for critical software than JavaScript
 - I found it hard to debug Zigbee-level issues with Zigbee2MQTT.
 E.g. to this day I don't know if